Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Q2.
 What can you use to predict stock prices in Deep Learning?

-A. Moving average, linear regression, KNN (k-nearest neighbor), Auto ARIMA, and LSTM (Long Short Term Memory) are some of the most common Deep Learning algorithms used to predict stock prices.
+A. Moving average, linear regression, KNN (k-nearest neighbor), Auto ARIMA, and LSTM (Long Short Term Memory) are some of the most common Deep Learning algorithms that predict stock prices.

 Q3.
 What are the two methods to predict stock price?